Acronym Monday: CDN

 CDN stands for content delivery network.
 All those words strung together may not mean much to you at first, but let’s unpack the term a little.
-We already talked about what “content” is in last week’s Acronym Monday post about content management systems, and remember that, in the most basic of terms, content is anything visible on a website.
+We already talked about what “content” is in a previous Acronym Monday post about content management systems, and remember that, in the most basic of terms, content is anything visible on a website.
 But what does “delivery” and “network” mean in this context?

 A content delivery network isn’t some kind of newfangled parcel service.
 Delivery in this sense means to send through the web.
 When you access a website for instance, the content you see hasn’t just been sitting inside your computer or smartphone waiting for you to click on it.
 It has to be delivered to you from somewhere else.
 Often that "somewhere else" is a single server that the website is hosted on.

 Websites live on servers.
 A server is a computer that provides access to data.
 So you access a website, and the server sends the website content to you.
 But when a website becomes popular enough, or is accessed from all over the world, that single server is usually not enough to send the website to everyone quickly.
 Those websites need a “network” of servers to help.

 In the context of a CDN, Network means a series of connected servers in different locations.
 Let’s pretend your website is accessed by people in countries all around the world.
 The servers on your CDN should ideally be located all around the world too, so that there is always one nearby to one of your visitors.

 Now, all the servers that form a content delivery network do not host the entire website.
 They host snapshots of the website in a cache.
 For example, the content delivery network saves pieces of a website—like a page or even a content item—and then serves out those pieces to visitors that are nearby, thus speeding up the load time of the website for that visitor.